 With over 30 years of practice experience, Mindee Stekkinger has successfully defended numerous tort claims including sexual assault and misconduct, elder abuse and neglect, personal injury, wrongful death, and violation of civil rights.
 Her practice involves the defense of tort liability claims of non-profit and public government entities, healthcare and human services providers, and business entities.
-Ms. Stekkinger joined the firm in 2010.
+Ms. Stekkinger joined the firm in 2010 and became a partner in 2017.
 Ms. Stekkinger is admitted to practice before all California state courts and the United States Court of the Central District of California.

 Ms. Stekkinger’s prior experience includes association with an insurance defense firm in Ventura where her practice focused on personal injury, construction defect, real estate, and general civil litigation.
 She then associated with a national law firm specializing in insurance policy enforcement, focusing on coverage litigation and complex real estate and business litigation.